Managing Storage in the Azure independent clouds using PowerShell

 Get endpoint from a storage account

 You can also examine the properties of a storage account to retrieve the endpoints:

 # Get a reference to the storage account. $resourceGroup = "myexistingresourcegroup" $storageAccountName = "myexistingstorageaccount" $storageAccount = Get-AzStorageAccount ` -ResourceGroupName $resourceGroup ` -Name $storageAccountName # Output the endpoints.
 Write-Host "blob endpoint = " $storageAccount.PrimaryEndPoints.Blob Write-Host "file endpoint = " $storageAccount.PrimaryEndPoints.File Write-Host "queue endpoint = " $storageAccount.PrimaryEndPoints.Queue Write-Host "table endpoint = " $storageAccount.PrimaryEndPoints.Table

 For a storage account in the Government Cloud, this command returns the following output:

 blob endpoint = http://myexistingstorageaccount.blob.core.usgovcloudapi.net/ file endpoint = http://myexistingstorageaccount.file.core.usgovcloudapi.net/ queue endpoint = http://myexistingstorageaccount.queue.core.usgovcloudapi.net/ table endpoint = http://myexistingstorageaccount.table.core.usgovcloudapi.net/

 You can now use PowerShell to manage your storage accounts and access blob, queue, file, and table data.
 For more information, see Az.Storage.

 Clean up resources

-If you created a new resource group and a storage account for this exercise, you can remove all of the assets by removing the resource group.
-This also deletes all resources contained within the group.
-In this case, it removes the storage account created and the resource group itself.
+If you created a new resource group and a storage account for this exercise, you can remove both assets by deleting the resource group.
+Deleting the resource group deletes all resources contained within the group.

 Remove-AzResourceGroup -Name $resourceGroup